 So…the debate between texture and clutter began because of a pillow.
-It was given to me by a dear friend, Kristen Gillingham…as a wedding gift (5-29-2004…yay life).
+It was given to me by a dear friend as a wedding gift.
 My house was EMPTY.
-(I moved the ironing board into the living room to make things look more like “home.”
-It was that bad. ) The pillow was definitely going on my (I mean “our”) bed.
-It was really cute…silk…with little silver beads hand-sewn on it.
-Micah (my husband) hated it.
-“Shards of glass?!”
-I quote. ” On a pillow?!?”
-I quote.
+We didn’t realize that buying furniture was really more like ordering furniture that would come in three weeks.
+I moved the ironing board into the living room to make things look more like “home.”
+It was that bad.
+The pillow was definitely going on

-I won’t make all the parallels…and forgive me if every thing I say comes across in the form of a children’s sermon.
-People’s lives are much like my tiny house…there is not much room.
-When you get a piece of their life…make sure your activity is rich in texture…cause people don’t generally come back to clutter…and if they do…they shouldn’t…life is precious!
+I won’t make all the parallels, and forgive me if every thing I say comes across in the form of a children’s sermon.
+People’s lives are much like my tiny house.
+There is not much room.
+When you get a piece of their life, make sure your activity is rich in texture cause people don’t generally come back to clutter, and if they do, they shouldn’t because life is precious!
 Take the time to find the perfect “pillow” to add pizazz.
 Is it functional?
 Is it fun?
 Does it serve a purpose in your main purpose?

 Example…for all of you story telling learners…

-Our pastor skypes in missionaries before we pray for them…great way to add texture to a very predictable service of prayer without taking away from prayer…our main purpose on Wednesday nights.
+Our pastor skypes in missionaries before we pray for them.
+This is a great way to add texture to a very predictable service of prayer without taking away from prayer-the main purpose of the gathering.

 Evaluate the programs you offer.
 Does the effort you put into it add texture to the big picture or clutter it up?
 Look at the programming you decide to keep.
-Use the extra time you have (because you no longer have to plan for “Bring your aunt’s brother’s sister to church day”) to add texture to your events.
+Use the extra time you have (because you no longer have to plan for “Bring your Aunt’s-Brother’s-Sister to church Day”) to add texture to your events.
 You can add texture with decorations, media, role play, a mission project, a guest speaker, etc. Let your programs develop over time.
 Can you imagine decorating an entire house in one day?
-Get your classic pieces…things that don’t change…then throw in some easy/trendy texture…but don’t hold on too tight…old trends=clutter!! 🙂
+Get your core pieces (things that don’t change) then throw in some easy/trendy texture!
+But, don’t hold on too tight!
+Old trends=clutter!! 🙂